Defy1x/c01-horiseon-code-refactor-assignment/README.md

 WHEN I view the source code
 Completed.
 THEN I find semantic HTML elements Completed.
-WHEN I view the structure of the HTML elements Completed.THEN I find that the elements follow a logical structure independent of styling and positioning Completed.
+WHEN I view the structure of the HTML elements Completed.
+THEN I find that the elements follow a logical structure independent of styling and positioning Completed.
 WHEN I view the image elements
 Completed.
 THEN I find accessible alt attributes Completed.
 WHEN I view the heading attributes